Ayngie/Ayngie/README.md

 ### Portfolio 🤓
 I recently built a new [Portfolio](https://github.com/Ayngie/react-portfolio) in React+TS+Vite+Scss, in which I introduce myself as a developer!
 A key focus here was a11y :)

-(My [old](https://github.com/Ayngie/portfolio2.0) one is also published, it is in VanillaJS+TS and was built during first year of FE-studies).

 ### Degree project - A Natural Guide to Gestational Diabetes 🤰
 Don't miss checking out my [Degree Project](https://github.com/Ayngie/natural-guide-to-gestational-diabetes) - a guide to help women with Gestational Diabetes manage their blood sugar naturally!
 It is built in React.js+TypeScript (with Styled Components and Lazy Loading).